 Tuition & Fees

-The information in this section pertains primarily to the tuition and fee structure for the Accelerated Bachelor of Science in Nursing (ABSN) Program, Master of Science in Nursing (MSN) Program, Post-Graduate Certificate and other certificate options, and Doctor of Nursing Practice (DNP) Program of the Duke University School of Nursing.
-Details are available online on the School of Nursing website.
+The information in this section pertains to the tuition and fee structure for the Accelerated Bachelor of Science in Nursing (ABSN) Program, Master of Science in Nursing (MSN) Program, and Doctor of Nursing Practice (DNP) Program of the Duke University School of Nursing as well as to those pursuing post-graduate certificates, other certificates, and non-degree enrollment options.

-Tuition Costs
+Tuition

 ABSN Students

-DNP, MSN, PGC, Other Certificate, and Nondegree Students
+MSN, DNP, PGC, Other Certificate, and Nondegree Students

 Fees